Have the Best Day Ever at Caledonia Lakeside Park

 What time of year is Caledonia Lakeside Park open?

 Caledonia Lakeside Park is open year round.
-But restrooms are closed in the late fall and winter.

 Have Tips About Caledonia Lakeside Park?